alex-courtis/way-displays/doc/CONTRIBUTING.md

 docker exec way-displays make test-vg
 ```

-Run a shell in the container:
+OR run a shell in the container:
 ```sh
 docker exec -it way-displays /bin/bash
 ```